Written by Michael VanDerLaan

 There’s nothing quite like the look of a new, clean, shiny golf club.
 While that fresh out of the box feeling can’t last forever, learning how remove rust from golf clubs and keep it off is a great way to keep them looking fresh.

 It’s a story that so many of us have lived out.
-You put the golf clubs away at the end of the season or when you have to focus on work.
+You put your clubs away at the end of the season or when you have to focus on work.
 When you take them back out, it looks like they’ve been sitting in a pool the entire time.
 They’re covered in nasty, horrifying amounts of rust!

 Having clubs that are well taken care of is essential for golfers trying to take the game seriously.
 There are lots of methods golfers use to get the rust off their golf clubs.
 Some are better than others, but many of them certainly work.
 We have used a variety of them on our clubs over the years and have found a few of them to be our favorites.